HoudiniGraphql/houdini/CONTRIBUTING.md

 The quickest way to test and develop new features is by using the [example project](./example).
 Starting with `yarn && yarn build` at the root of the repository will handle the details of linking everything up.
-Once yarn is done, run `yarn generate && yarn dev` inside of the example directory to start the development server.
-You will also need to start the example app's api with `yarn api` (in a separate terminal, also inside the example directory).
+Once yarn is done, run `yarn generate && yarn dev` inside of the example directory to start both the web app & API development servers.
 After all of this, you should be able to visit `localhost:3000` in a web browser and see a working todo list.

 ## General Introduction